medialab/scholarScape/README.rst

 Setup Apache
 ------------

-If you want your server to be available from outside, you can setup a reverse proxy in apache.
-People then will be allowed to access scholarScape on `localhost/scholarScape`.
+Usually other ports than 80 are not available from outside.
+If you want your server to be available from outside, you can setup a reverse proxy in Apache.
+People then will be allowed to access scholarScape on `localhost/scholarScape` instead of accessing on localhost

 The file is named scholarScape-apache.conf.

 You can use it by doing ::

     sudo cp scholarScape-apache.conf /etc/apache2/sites-available/scholarScape
-    sudo ln -s /etc/apache2/sites-available/scholarScape /etc/apache2/sites-enabled/scholarScape
+    sudo a2ensite scholarScape

+You may want to change the port used in this file if you changed the default port in scholarScape's config.

 Usage
 =====